vito/bass/README.md

 One expectation to set: this project is built for fun and is developed in my free time.
 I'm just trying to build something that I would want to use.
-I don't plan to bear the burden of large enterprises using it, and I'm not aiming to please everyone.
+I don't plan to bear the burden of large enterprises using it.

 ## how can I help?